ytwangZero/easyEWAS/README.md

 devtools::install_github("ytwangZero/easyEWAS")
 ```

-### Recommended installation method for easyEWAS
+### Recommended installation method

-If you are not familiar with installing R packages for bioinformatics, or if the package installation fails, the problem is often caused by missing dependencies.
+💡 If you are not familiar with installing R packages for bioinformatics, or if the package installation fails, the problem is often caused by missing dependencies.
 Some Bioconductor packages required by `easyEWAS` are not installed automatically through standard installation methods.
 To avoid these issues, we strongly recommend installing easyEWAS using the installation script provided below.
 This script will perform the following steps:

 - Check your R version
 - Configure the appropriate Bioconductor version